zz85/zz85-bookmarklets/README.md

 ####  Project directory ####
-Its a little messy in here, so head in only if you're curious and adventureous /js - where i store my latest javascript bookmarklets /experiments - where i test my ideas and scripts
+Its a little messy in here, so head in only if you're curious and adventurous /js - where i store my latest javascript bookmarklets /experiments - where i test my ideas and scripts